NilakshiMondal/Bitcoin-Price-Analysis/data/README.md

-## This is the dir for the datasets
+## This is the dir for the datasets.
+As of now, only btc has been used.